Chapter 15: Trap

 “Now, can you tell me, calmly, what’s going on?” the voice on the other line said exasperatedly.

-“So anyway, yeah, a whole unit of Robians were offed and-”
+“So anyway, yeah, a whole unit of Robians was offed and-”

 “Oh!
 Right, details,” the bee said, catching himself.
 He peered at the display in front of him, reading the location.
 “Hum, so, like, the unit assigned to the No.5 Reactor’s been completely wiped out, while the ones at No.4 are untouched.”
 He grinned.
 “Hey!
 That means they went for the No.5!”